Jay and Silent Bob: Clerks (1994)

 Clerks, released in 1994, is the first film to feature Jay and Silent Bob.
-In the View Askewniverse continuity, it takes place the day after Mallrats.
+In the View Askewniverse timeline, it takes place the day after Mallrats.
 Jay and Silent Bob return to their primary business location in front of Quick Stop.
 Throughout the day, they are seen dancing, loitering, and harassing pedestrians.
 Silent Bob enters the store to buy powdered sugar while Jay goes inside to steal food.
-They also deal marijuana to various people (including Willam Black), much to the chagrin of Quick Stop clerk Dante Hicks (Brian O'Halloran).
+They deal marijuana to various people (including Willam Black), much to the chagrin of Quick Stop clerk Dante Hicks (Brian O'Halloran).
 In addition, the duo hangs out with Silent Bob's Russian cousin Olaf, who runs a heavy metal band and is looking to do a gig in New York City.

 Aware of Dante's love triangle with Caitlin Bree and Veronica, Silent Bob says to him, "You know, there's a million fine-looking women in the world, dude.
 But they don't all bring you lasagna at work.
 Most of 'em just cheat on you."

 The end credits of Clerks contain a reference to the return of Jay and Silent Bob in Dogma.

 Mallrats (1995)

-Although it was filmed one year later, the events in Mallrats, released in 1995, occur one day before the events in Clerks.
+Although it was filmed one year later, the events in Mallrats occur one day before the events in Clerks.
 In the film, Jay and Silent Bob are loitering at a local New Jersey mall (filmed in Minnesota at the Eden Prairie Center Mall).
 There they are met by Brodie Bruce (Jason Lee) and T.S.
 Quint (Jeremy London), who have broken up with their girlfriends—Rene (Shannen Doherty) and Brandi (Claire Forlani), respectively.
-As fate would have it, a local game show called Truth or Date, which is set to feature Brandi is to be filmed at the mall that day.
+A local game show called Truth or Date is set to be filmed at the mall that day, which is to feature Brandi.
 Brodie asks Jay and Silent Bob to make sure the show does not happen, and Jay says they were going to destroy the stage anyway, for lack of anything better to do.

 They make several attempts to destroy the stage but fail.
 Later, they help Brodie and T.S. win back their girlfriends.
 Jay incapacitates the male contestants on Truth or Date by getting them stoned, which allows Brodie and T.S. to take their places.
 Silent Bob overrides the production's video input, allowing him to play a videotape of Rene's new boyfriend, Shannon Hamilton (Ben Affleck), having sex with a minor.
-The film concludes with Brodie and T.S. reconciling with their respective girlfriends and Jay and Silent Bob walk off into the distance with an orangutan named Susanne.
+The film concludes with Brodie and T.S. reconciling with their girlfriends.
+Jay and Silent Bob walk off into the distance with an orangutan named Susanne.

 In this film, Silent Bob is revealed to be an electronics expert and won a science fair in eighth grade by turning his mother's vibrator into a CD player using "chicken wire and shit".

 After the credits roll, Jay and Silent Bob are announced to return in Chasing Amy.